prototypefund/reproducible-website/_events/berlin2017/buildpathprefixmap.md

 * they both have clearly established semantics of how we want build systems to transform/stabilize certain forms of ephemeral data
 * in many situations, the goal is for the build system to not need either env var, because the ephemeral data in question simply isn't a part of the build process at all.

-We currently have patches oustanding for gcc and golang.
+We currently have patches outstanding for gcc and golang.
 We don't think that anyone has even asked clang for support yet.
 R (and some other compilers?) doesn't need BUILD_PATH_PREFIX_MAP because it already has a notion of the root of the source tree.

 gcc is reluctant to accept the patches for the environment variable -- they apparently don't want magic options to change the build! so their concerns align with ours in some way, but the thinking about how to address the concerns are different.